How to Backup and Restore WordPress

 WP STAGING Pro Plugin in the Sidebar Menu

 Then select the components of your website that WP STAGING | PRO should include in the backup.
-Unless you want to carry out a particular component, leave all the boxes selected.
+Leave all the boxes selected unless you want to include only a particular element.

 Click on "Start Backup."